getml/reflect-cpp/docs/processors.md

 ### `rfl::UnderlyingEnums`

-By passing the processor `rfl::UnderlyingEnums`, fields of type enum will be written and read as integer.
+By passing the processor `rfl::UnderlyingEnums`, fields of the enum type will be written and read as integers

 ```cpp
 enum class Color { red, green, blue, yellow };